Cloudify-PS/cloudify-training-labs/running-nodecellar-locally/README.md

 *NodeCellar* is a sample application, created by Christophe Coenraets, which demonstrates the usage of various technologies (Backbone.js, Node.js, MongoDB).

-In this lab, we will use the Cloudify CLI to deploy NodeCellar locally, using a blueprint.
+In this lab, we will use the Cloudify CLI to deploy NodeCellar on the same CLI machine, using a blueprint.

 ## Process